Life in Lockdown (The Ups and Downs of Quarantine)

 If I expected to work out everyday and read for an hour at night, I’d quickly loose motivation.
 So I prefer these short sessions for the sake of keeping my habits going.

-For exercise, I do YouTube videos by the ever patient and gentle Adriene.
-I do yoga and stretching in bed on the nights I’m exhausted after work.
-And even just 20 minutes of stretching is so regenerative.
+For exercise, I do YouTube videos by the ever-patient Adriene.
+I do yoga in bed on the nights I’m exhausted after work.
+And even just 20 minutes of stretching is very regenerative.

 It’s making me look at fitness as a feel-good treat.
 It’s not a punishing routine on the gruelling road to a “perfect body.”
-Yoga in bed is all about being good to your body as it is now.
+Yoga in bed is all about being good to your body – just as it’s like right now.

 A good listen

-After a few bad books that I just couldn’t get into, I fell behind with my reading goals.
+After a few bad books, I fell behind with my reading goals.
 Then I went back to audio books on LibriVox, a free app where you can listen to classics read by volunteers.

 I’m making my way thorough Anne of the Island now as read by the brilliantly expressive Karen Savage.
-And it’s such an easy and relaxing read to unwind with in the evenings.
+And it’s such a relaxing read for the evenings.

 It’s also kitten season here.
 My husband and I have been rescuing kittens from the streets over the years whenever we notice any in need.
 But we’ve taken in two in the past few weeks that have kept us busy.

-Luna was found in our yard nearly starved with a crocked jaw that wasn’t letting her eat properly.
+We found Luna in our yard nearly starved with a crocked jaw that didn’t let her eat properly.
 A skin infection further weakened her.
 A few weeks of care later, and Luna is a playful, affectionate and independent young kitten.

 Spiro is a more dramatic case.

 A few days later, we took Spiro to our regular vet.
-He said Spiro was bitten by a weasel or some kind of rodent.
+He said Spiro got bit by a weasel or rodent.
 And the bite mark formed an abscess that impaired his movement.

-The abscess was drained and treated, and within days Spiro was hopping on all fours.
-He’s now running and playing with just a slight limp that will soon disappear when he regains muscle mass.
+Our vet drained and treated the abscess, and within days Spiro was back on all fours.
+He now runs and plays with only a slight limp that will soon disappear when he regains muscle mass.